fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

         - original_label: Label of the rule as it appears in the practices and procedures document
     * warning_data: Holds the same information as error_data, but for warnings instead of errors
 - agency_name: Which agency this submission is attached to
+- cgac_code: The CGAC code associated with that agency
 - reporting_period_start_date: Specified by user at time of submission
 - reporting_period_end_date: Specified by user at time of submission
 - number_of_errors: Total number of errors that have occurred throughout the submission
-- number_of_warnings: Total number of warnings throughout submission
+- number_of_rows: Total number of rows in the submission
-- number_of_rows: 446
-- created_on": Date the submission was originally created
+- created_on: Date the submission was originally created
+- last_updated: Date + time of last modification to this submission

 Example input: